 Beningbrough Hall, Gallery & Gardens

-The car park, garden, parkland and toilets at Beningbrough are now open, but you need to pre-book your visit.
+The car park, garden, parkland, restaurant and toilets at Beningbrough are now open, but you need to pre-book your visit.
 There’s lots of space to roam, beautiful gardens to explore and nature galore.
 Find all the details about Beningbrough’s re-opening here.

 Northwood Trail – England’s Fairy Sanctuary

 Escape to the woods and hunt for fairies by embarking on the Northwood Trail.
-England’s Fairy Sanctuary is taking bookings for their reopening on 4th July and beyond, with a reduced capacity and safety systems in place.
+England’s Fairy Sanctuary has reopened with a reduced capacity and safety systems in place.
 Visit the Northwood Trail website to pre-book your slot.

 PYO at The Balloon Tree

 The Balloon Tree is a wonderful place to go and pick some fruit, with lots of sensible social distancing and Covid-safe measures in place.
 Do book your fruit-picking before you turn up or you will be disappointed – you need to choose a time slot online, and the amount you’ve paid is redeemable against the fruit you pick.
 Visit The Balloon Tree’s website for more info.

 Wolds Way Lavender & Nature Farm